BrentOzarULTD/SQL-Server-First-Responder-Kit/CONTRIBUTING.md

 ## How to Report Bugs or Request Enhancements

-[Check out the Github issues list.](https://github.com/BrentOzarULTD/SQL-Server-First-Responder-Kit/issues) Search for what you're interested in - there may already be an issue for it.
+Check out the [Github issues list].
+Search for what you're interested in - there may already be an issue for it.
 Make sure to search through closed issues, too, because we often decline things that aren't a good fit for these tools.

 If you can't find a similar issue, go ahead and open your own.
 Include as much detail as you can - what you're seeing now, and what you'd like to see.